Optimizing ArgoCD performance in HA configurations

 Improvement results

-Let's look at some key core metrics of these improvements:
+Here are some key core metrics that explain the improvements:

 Before response

-Before implementing the improvement measures, we analyzed the current situation while collecting metric information.
-CPU usage was always maintained at 1.8 or higher, and memory was allocated sufficiently, but it was increasing to 4GB.
-The WorkQueue depth was always above 100, reaching 350 at its peak, and approaching that peak every two hours.
-We determined that the reason for the WorkQueue congestion was the long average WorkQueue processing time.
+Before implementing any improvements, we analyzed the current situation by collecting metrics information.
+CPU usage remained above 1.8, and although sufficient memory was allocated, it continued to increase to 4GB.
+The WorkQueue depth remained above 100, reaching 350 at its peak and approaching that peak every two hours.
+We determined that the cause of the WorkQueue congestion was the long average WorkQueue processing time.

-When Legacy Shard was enabled in v2.7, the initial switch required a Controller restart, which caused the WorkQueue depth to temporarily rise to 500, but then gradually decreased as the Controller replicas started up.
+When Legacy Shard was enabled in v2.7, the initial switch required a Controller restart, which caused the WorkQueue depth to temporarily rise to 500, but this gradually decreased as Controller replicas started up.

-As a result, the WorkQueue processing time was reduced by more than 60%, but because multiple clusters were coexisting on the same shard, there was a large fluctuation in processing time.
-We confirmed that the processing time tended to increase when multiple clusters started processing at the same time, and to decrease when there was no simultaneous processing.
+As a result, the WorkQueue processing time was reduced by more than 60%, but because multiple clusters coexisted on the same shard, there was a large fluctuation in processing time.
+We confirmed that processing time tended to increase when multiple clusters started processing simultaneously, and to decrease when there was no simultaneous processing.

 Round-robin